aerogear/aerogear-ios-cookbook/Howdy/README.md

 Watch Howdy app
 ================
 Level: Beginner
-Technologies: Swift, iOS9 + watchOS2 / iOS10 + watchOS3
+Technologies: Swift 2.3, iOS9 + watchOS2 / iOS10 + watchOS3
 Summary: A basic example of aerogear-ios-push with actionable action (text input).

 What is it?